On this page8

 Can You Use Jiaobei Online?

-Jiaobei aren't just about the landing pattern , they're about the moment of release, the sound of wood hitting temple floor, the tactile connection between your intention and the blocks in your hands.
+Jiaobei are not just about the landing pattern.
+The release, the sound of wood hitting temple floor, and the tactile link between your question and the blocks all matter.
+A browser can model the answer types, but it cannot recreate that physical setting.

 Two wooden crescents, three possible answers, one clear purpose: helping you confirm that your fortune stick actually addresses your question.
 Simple tools for a surprisingly sophisticated system.